Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-When you are in Edwards, you'll notice that it is more blue-collar than most other communities in America.
-54.20% of Edwards’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Edwards is generally considered to be a blue-collar town.
+54.20% of the Edwards workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Edwards is a town of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Edwards who work in maintenance occupations (14.69%), teaching (8.04%), and office and administrative support (4.90%).

 Setting & Lifestyle